top of page

 How long is the course?

 This program is designed for teachers with busy school-year schedules.
 The courses take place over Saturdays through the school year, and a few consecutive days in summer.
-We typically meet for a total of 20 course days in year one, and 10 in year two.
+We generally meet for a total of 20 course days in year one, and 10 in year two.

 Do I need an advanced degree to become an ALTA certified therapist?